Juminstock/Juminstock/README.md

 <img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />
   </p></br>

-<p>I work on the Frontend and I'm learning how to develop on the Backend.
-I am dedicated to creating webpages with dynamism and interactivity using JavaScript, as well as user interfaces with React.js.
+<p>I am dedicated to creating interactive and dynamic web pages using HTML5, CSS3 and JavaScript.
+I create graphical interfaces and reactive components with React.js that allow effective interactions with users.
 Also, I create smart contracts, DApps, DNFTs and protocolos with Rust.
 I am an eternal student, curious, collaborator, Blockchain and cryptographic enthusiast.
-I'm Co-Founder of <a href="https://dotlabs-workshops-calendar.vercel.app/">dotlabs()</a>, a community of web developers passionate about Blockchain technology.
+I'm Co-Founder of <a href="https://dotlabs-workshops calendar.vercel.app/">dotlabs()</a>, a community of web developers passionate about Blockchain technology.
 Our goal is to increase the adoption of such technology through teaching.

 When I am not working, I study, read, learn, teach, give talks, conduct classes and worshops, spread valuable information and contribute to the Web3 and Web2 development communities.
 I love helping and sharing knowledge.
 I'm a nerd who loves technology.</p>